chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

   1. **Log-in to the Control VM**

-    Boot the virtualization distribution image and log-in as ``root``, with no password.
+    Boot the virtualization distribution image and log-in as ``ewaol`` user.

   2. **Connect Guest VM K3s Agent**